fabmob/standard-covoiturage/docs/src/functional_blocks.md

 ##### Redirection towards the carsharing operator

-The transport operator supporting deep linking MUST provide for each `Journey` shared with the MaaS platform an attribute `webUrl`, with the full URL (with all needed parameters) for the user's device to redirect the passenger from the app of the MaaS platform to the operator's app or website.
+The carpooling operator supporting deep linking MUST provide for each `Journey` shared with the MaaS platform an attribute `webUrl`, with the full URL (with all needed parameters) for the user's device to redirect the passenger from the app of the MaaS platform to the operator's app or website.

-The booking flow with a deep link is initiated by the MaaS platform with a `Journey` object provided by a transport operator (e.g. as a result of a previous search).
+The booking flow with a deep link is initiated by the MaaS platform with a `Journey` object provided by a carpooling operator (e.g. as a result of a previous search).
 To do that, it MUST redirect the user to the deep link contained in the [webUrl](https://github.com/fabmob/standard-covoiturage/pull/2/files#diff-c722233128f788ea06650bffef56e418732898441b4e2199997c40e9070e3345R269)